AutoRegressive Moving Average (ARMA) models: A Comprehensive Guide

 \((1-\phi L)\text{: The characteristic polynomial.}\)

-The goal of this polynomial is about finding the value of phi, which in turn, is the determinant of the formula.
+The goal of this polynomial evaluation is about finding the value of phi, which in turn, is the determinant of the formula.

-If phi in absolute value is less than one, then the AR(1) process is stationary.
+Thus, if phi in absolute value is less than one, then the AR(1) process is stationary.
 If it’s higher, we say the process is not stationary.

 Let’s look at the second-order autoregressive model, also known as AR(2) model.